- Oops!Something went wrong.Please try again later.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-That's why it's good to see Auburn National Bancorporation paying out a modest 43% of its earnings.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+That's why it's good to see Auburn National Bancorporation paying out a modest 45% of its earnings.

 Have Earnings And Dividends Been Growing?

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Since the start of our data, 10 years ago, Auburn National Bancorporation has lifted its dividend by approximately 3.0% a year on average.
-We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+Since the start of our data, 10 years ago, Auburn National Bancorporation has lifted its dividend by approximately 2.7% a year on average.

-Should investors buy Auburn National Bancorporation for the upcoming dividend?
-Auburn National Bancorporation has seen its earnings per share grow slowly in recent years, and the company reinvests more than half of its profits in the business, which generally bodes well for its future prospects.
+Is Auburn National Bancorporation an attractive dividend stock, or better left on the shelf?
+Earnings per share have been flat in recent years, although Auburn National Bancorporation reinvests more than half its earnings in the business, which could suggest there are some growth projects that have not yet reached fruition.
 Auburn National Bancorporation ticks a lot of boxes for us from a dividend perspective, and we think these characteristics should mark the company as deserving of further attention.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.